Community Care through the VA and American Addiction Centers

 What to Expect in our Veterans Programs

-At American Addiction Centers, we offer treatment for veterans in any of our facilities across the country.
-However, Desert Hope and Recovery First offer programs specifically for veterans and first responders.
+At American Addiction Centers, we offer treatment for veterans in numerous facilities located across the U.S., including Greeenhouse.

-At Recovery First, we believe in improving all aspects of a person’s life.
+At AAC, we believe in improving all aspects of a person’s life.
 Our staff utilize evidence-based therapies like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI).
 We also incorporate many different approaches into treatment, including:

 - Medical detoxification.